-Preventive Dental - \$0 copayment
+Preventive Dental -\$0 copayment

-Comprehensive Dental - 0% coinsurance up to a maximum of \$1500 paid by the Plan per calendar year.
+Comprehensive Dental - 0%

+coinsurance up to a maximum of \$1500 paid by the Plan per calendar vear.

+Depression screening

+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

+There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-What you must pay when you get these Services that are covered for you services Depression screening We cover one screening for depression per year.
-The There is no coinsurance, screening must be done in a primary care setting that can copayment, or provide follow-up treatment and/or referrals. deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if There is no coinsurance, you have any of the following risk factors: high blood copayment, or pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-There is no coinsurance copayment, or deductible for the Medicare covered diabetes screening tests.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.